 Taking a global perspective

-Because investors can “see” this model at work, they also recognise the value of such services.
-But the potential for FinTech goes much, much further – particularly in the developing world.
+Because investors can “see” this model at work, they also recognize the value of such services.
+But the potential for Fintech goes much, much further – particularly in the developing world.

 In emerging markets like Nigeria, the economy is run almost entirely on cash – consumers do not typically have bank accounts for instance, and 95% of transactions are carried out in cash.
 Nigerians simply cannot afford the minimum opening balances stipulated by their local banks.

 This presents Fintech start-ups with an enormous opportunity to establish themselves as the financial backbone of developing economies.
 Digital wallets are seen as a way to speed up local transactions and increase security for consumers.
 There are several efforts underway across the African continent looking at how to pay for goods and services using SMS messaging for instance.